hadabr/js-hints-collection/README.md

 [<sup>↑ To the beginning</sup>](#Table-of-contents)
 Useful for highly or chaotic nested JSON - what could mean
 a lot of repeating or too complex code.
 It recursively parses
-response data and automatically extract required entity
+a response data and automatically extract required entity
 by its key.
 It doesn't normalize the data, check [links](#Normalization) below.
 #### API
 [<sup>↑ To the beginning</sup>](#Table-of-contents)